open-edge-insights/eii-core/README.md

       ```

 > **Note**
 > - HDDL Plugin can have ION driver compatibility issues with certain Linux kernel version.
 Refer [OpenVINO-Release-Notes](https://www.intel.com/content/www/us/en/developer/articles/release-notes/openvino-relnotes.html) for verifying the supported kernel version.
 In case ION driver is not successfuly installed HDDL uses shared memory.
 There could be permission issues while using shared memory.
-To fix the permission issues with shared memory configure and start the HDDL daemon with root rights.
+To fix the permission issues with shared memory configure and start the HDDL daemon with `root` user rights.
 > - HDDL usecases tested on hostsystem with Ubuntu 20.04 Kernel 5.11.0-27-generic by configuring and running HDDL daemon with `root` user rights.

 #### Troubleshooting issues for HDDL devices